After a strike lasting 65 days city buses are back on the streets of Dublin.

+The longest city bus strike in Dublin history ended on 9 July 1974.
 The cost of the return of service will be a hike in fares on city bus and suburban rail services.

 John Byrne, General Manager of C.I.E., talks about the lost revenue resulting from the strike and the agreement made regarding ticket prices.

 An RTÉ News report broadcast on 9 July 1974.